The Informed Investor

 One of the primary reasons women save less for retirement than men is, quite simply, the fact that they often make less money than their male colleagues.

-In 2020, women earned 84% of what men earned, which means the average woman would have had to work an extra 42 days in 2020 to level the earnings playing field with her male counterpart.
+In 2020, women earned 84% of what men earned, meaning the average woman would have had to work an extra 42 days 2020 to level the earnings playing field with her male counterpart.
 Of course, the fact that there is a significant wage gap between men and women is nothing new.
 The current gap has remained fairly stable for the last 15 years, adversely impacting the average woman’s retirement account.

 Women who earn less money and/or may also be the sole support of their family have difficulty saving adequately for retirement.
 Lower lifetime earnings reduce the amount of wealth women can accumulate from employer-sponsored retirement plans and decrease their contributions to — and eventual benefits from — Social Security or other pension plans.
 Plus, less earnings may result in limitations to saving in individual retirement or other investment accounts.